-- (1) Mr. Francis joined the Company in May 2021, Mr. Brandman was appointed as an executive officer at the Company effective February 2019, and Mr. Clark joined the Company in June 2019. - (2) The Salary column reflects salaries paid in the years indicated to each of the NEOs. - (3) The Bonus column reflects the discretionary bonus amount approved by the compensation committee in connection with its approval of the 2020 STIP Award that brought the total annual bonus amount for each NEO with the Company at that time to be paid out at the 2020 Target STIP amount for executive officers.
-The 2019 amount for Mr. Clark represents his cash sign-on bonuses.
-The 2021 amount for Mr. Francis also represents his cash sign-on bonuses. - (4) The values in the Stock Awards column represent the aggregate grant date fair value for the stock awards granted in the applicable year, computed in accordance with FASB ASC Topic 718.
-These awards include PSUs, RSUs, one-time 2019 special retention RSU awards and 2019 sign-on awards of PSUs and RSUs.
+- (1) Mr. VanDette joined the Company in April 2022 and Mr. Francis joined the Company in May 2021. - (2) The Salary column reflects salaries paid in the years indicated to each of the NEOs. - (3) The Bonus column reflects the discretionary bonus amount approved by the compensation committee in connection with its approval of the 2020 STIP Award that brought the total annual bonus amount for each NEO with the Company at that time to be paid out at the 2020 Target STIP amount for executive officers.
+The 2021 and 2022 amounts for Mr. Francis represent his cash sign-on bonuses. - (4) The values in the Stock Awards column represent the aggregate grant date fair value for the stock awards granted in the applicable year, computed in accordance with FASB ASC Topic 718.
+These awards include PSUs and RSUs.
 Awards with performance conditions are computed based on the probable outcome of the performance condition as of the grant date for the award.
-Information about the assumptions used to value these awards can be found in Note 5 "Stock Incentive Plans" in our 2021 Form 10-K. The amounts reported for these awards may not represent the amounts that the individuals will actually receive.
+Information about the assumptions used to value these awards can be found in Note 5 "Stock Incentive Plans" in our 2022 10-K. The amounts reported for these awards may not represent the amounts that the individuals will actually receive.
 The amounts received, if any, ultimately will depend on Company performance and the change in our stock price over time.
-For PSU awards granted to Messrs.
-Fahs, Moore, Francis, Brandman, and Clark, the maximum shares payable and the grant date value assuming maximum performance are 60,228 or \$2,750,010; 15,332 or \$700,060; 13,424 or \$700,046; 7,666 or \$350,030; and 7,666 or \$350,030, respectively. - (5) The values in the Option Awards column represent the aggregate grant date fair value for the option awards granted in the applicable year, computed in accordance with FASB ASC Topic 718.
-The assumptions used to value these awards can be found in Note 5 "Stock Incentive Plans" in our 2021 Form 10-K. The amounts reported for these awards may not represent the amounts that the individuals will actually receive.
+For the 2022 PSU awards granted to our NEOs, the maximum shares payable and the grant date value assuming maximum performance, are as follows: for Mr. Fahs-85,302 shares valued at \$3,250,006; for Messrs.
+Moore and Francis each-18,374 shares valued at \$700,049; for Messrs.
+Brandman and Clark each-12,468 shares valued at \$475,031; and for Mr. VanDette-10,982 shares valued at \$475,082.
+Mr. VanDette's stock awards include the annual 2022 PSU award grant valued at \$475,082 noted earlier in this footnote and the RSU sign-on grant valued at a grant date value of \$100,017. - (5) The values in the Option Awards column represent the aggregate grant date fair value for the option awards granted in the applicable year, computed in accordance with FASB ASC Topic 718.
+The assumptions used to value these awards can be found in Note 5 "Stock Incentive Plans" in our 2022 Form 10-K. The amounts reported for these awards may not represent the amounts that the individuals will actually receive.
 The amounts received, if any, ultimately will depend on the change in our stock price over time. - (6) The Non-Equity Incentive Plan Compensation column reflects the cash incentive awards paid under the STIP for the applicable year.
 The Company pays these amounts, if any, in the month of March following the year in which they are earned.
-The cash incentive awards under the 2021 STIP were earned at 200% of target.
-Additional explanation of the non-equity incentive plan compensation for each NEO appears in "Annual Cash Incentive Program" in the Compensation Discussion and Analysis section above and below in the footnotes to the 2021 Grants of Plan-Based Awards table.
+No cash incentive awards were paid under the 2022 STIP because Company performance was below target.
+Additional explanation of the non-equity incentive plan compensation for each NEO appears in "Annual Cash Incentive Program" in the Compensation Discussion and Analysis section above and below in the footnotes to the 2022 Grants of Plan-Based Awards table.

-(7) All Other Compensation for 2021 included:
+(7) All Other Compensation for 2022 included: